vkhazin/elasticsearch-courseware/README.md

 <p align="right"><i><a href="https://www.linkedin.com/in/vkhazin" target="_blank">by Vlad Khazin</a></i></p>

 * Course materials can be accessed [online1](https://elasticsearch-courseware.icssolutions.ca) or [online2](https://elasticsearch-courseware-backup.icssolutions.ca)
+* Course materials can also be downloaded in pdf or pub format from <a href="https://www.gitbook.com/book/vkhazin/elasticsearch-courseware/details" target="_blank">Gitbook</a>
 * If you did not have a chance to fill-out <a target="_blank" href="https://www.surveymonkey.com/r/FQ3R9DN">pre-course survey, please do so now</a>
 * If you have not provided your public ssh key via email to configure access to your private sandbox, please do so now
   * <a href="https://docs.joyent.com/public-cloud/getting-started/ssh-keys/generating-an-ssh-key-manually" target="_blank">How to generate public/private key</a>